openmrs/openmrs-esm-stock-management/README.md

 ## License

-This app is released under the MPL 2.0.
+This app is released under the [MPL 2.0 license with Healthcare Disclaimer](https://openmrs.org/license).